Jessica Cottis

-Jessica Cottis (born 13 December 1979, Sale, Victoria, Australia) is an Australian-British conductor.
-She is currently artistic director and chief conductor of the Canberra Symphony Orchestra.
+Jessica Cottis (born 13 December 1979) is an Australian-British conductor.
+Since 2011 she has been artistic director and chief conductor of the Canberra Symphony Orchestra.

 Early life

 Cottis was born at RAAF Base East Sale in Victoria, Australia, the daughter of an Australian Defence Attaché and Royal Australian Air Force officer.
 The family lived around the world, including the United States, England, and New Zealand.
 The fifth of five siblings, her older sister is immigration expert Sophie Montgomery; her eldest brother is writer and musician JG Montgomery.

 Education

-As a youth, she played trumpet, French horn and piano.
+As a youth, Cottis played trumpet, French horn and piano.
 She studied organ, piano and musicology at the Australian National University, and graduated with first-class honours.
 With support from the Royal Philharmonic Society and Australian Music Foundation, she continued her studies as an organist in Paris with Marie-Claire Alain.
 She was a prize winner in the 2000 Australian Young Performers' Competition and made her European debut as an organist at London's Westminster Cathedral the next year.

 A wrist injury halted her playing career.
 Cottis read law at the University of London and in 2006 began conducting studies at the Royal Academy of Music where her teachers included Colin Metters and Sir Colin Davis.
 She also spent time at the Accademia Musicale Chigiana in Siena.
 She graduated from the Royal Academy of Music in 2009, with distinction, and was appointed RAM Manson Fellow in Composition.
 She was made an Associate of the Royal Academy of Music in 2015.